 It's time for another hot chocolate recipe!
 Today we have the Ginger, Kawakawa and Pepper.
 Hopefully, if you live in New Zealand, you can find yourself some kawakawa growing wild.
 Here in Wellington it's all around us.

-Remember - if you're attempting to make these recipes at home, they won't work if you switch the Hogarth Drinking Chocolate for a standard hot chocolate powder.
-It's not just about the Hogarth's being much higher quality, it's actually a different kind of product with different ingredients and a different processing method.
+Remember - if you're attempting to make these recipes at home, they won't work if you switch the drinking chocolate for a standard hot chocolate powder.
+It's not just about our drinking chocolate being much higher quality, it's actually a different kind of product with different ingredients and a different processing method.
 You can read more about this in our previous blog piece.

 300ml oat milk (you can use a different kind of milk if you like, but oat gives the best flavour)